-Because we live and work here too, we know that our company is only as strong as the communities we serve.
+We know that our company is only as strong as the communities we serve.
+We're dedicated to keeping our communities healthy and strong as we fight COVID-19 TOGETHER.

 Community Support Partnerships